leo60228/fatfs-sys/README.md

-# hactool-sys
+# fatfs-sys
-Rust bindings for SciresM/hactool.
+Unsafe Rust bindings for fatfs, a library for exFAT and FAT32 filesystems.
+Currently untested.